 Smyth is a spokeswoman and convenor for the Coalition to Repeal the Eighth Amendment.
 She is also a founding member of Marriage Equality, convenor of Feminist Open Forum, an organiser for Action for Choice, a board member of Equality and Rights Alliance and is the former Chair of the National LGBT Federation.
 Smyth received the ‘Lifetime Achievement’ award at the Galas 2015, Ireland’s LGBT Awards Ceremony.

 She was named Journalist of the Year (2015) at the Irish GALAS LGBT Awards, was presented with the Praeses Elit Award (2016) from Trinity College Dublin, and the Foy-Zappone Award (2016) from University College Dublin.
 She co-founded the touring queer spoken word event Come Rhyme With Me and in 2016 was awarded a residency at Centre Culturel Irlandais in Paris where she worked on a long-form poetry project.
-She is currently the chair of the LGBTI Youth Strategy and is in the process of writing her second book which is a collection of stories, essays, poetry and photography around the movement for reproductive rights in Ireland.
-It is set for release in April.
+She was the chair of the LGBTI Youth Strategy.

 © 2018 GCN (Gay Community News).
 All rights reserved.